Jump to section

 How to improve your sleep for mental health

-Educating employees about improving sleep is another step employers can take to make sure they have a mentally healthy and alert workforce.
+Educating employees about improving sleep is another step employers can take to make sure they have a mentally healthy, alert workforce and improve productivity.
 Make sure workers know these tips for improving their sleep.

 - Go to sleep at the same time each night.
 Even on weekends or extended periods of time off, keeping a regular sleep schedule will help with circadian rhythms and a full night’s sleep.